constantineshovel/randomscripts/README.md

 FOGU: Basic Burned Area Analysis based on multispectral imagery.
 Burn Severity based on Keeley et al. 2009 [ArcPy]

 IC and Watershed: Calculates the IC index proposed by Borselli et al 2008 and delineates the watersheds...
 [ArcPy]

+## Warning

+If you have ideas for scripts, spot any inaccuracies, bugs, or—even worse—wrong citations, don't hesitate to reach out!
+I'll fix them ASAP.
+Suggestions will be evaluated and possibly implemented.